 Timely Treatment is Necessary After a Car Accident

 From the insurance company’s point of view, the longer you wait to seek medical care after an accident, the more likely it is that your injuries could be attributed to something unrelated to the car accident, such as falling down the stairs.
 If you were to get seen immediately after the accident, your symptoms can be fully documented and properly attributed to the accident itself.

 Even if you don’t have pain in the first day or two, you should still seek a medical evaluation.
 Chemicals in your body can mask the pain for a period of time after the accident.
 If the car didn’t get damaged, you may feel like you shouldn’t have sustained any injuries, but even small accidents can cause an injury to the spine or head.
 We often see patients who sustained minor injuries that turned into larger medical problems down the line, even from minor accidents.

 Consider the Injuries After a Car Accident

 Back injuries are common in accidents.
 They tend to manifest themselves in sharp pain that gets aggravated when you move a certain way.
-Bulged disks, fractured vertebrae and torn or stretched ligaments can all result from a car accident.
+Bulged disks, fractured vertebrae, and torn or stretched ligaments can all result from a car accident.